On this page

 Although we have to be careful with natural theology, since our intuitions are easily affected by cultural or personal factors, it remains that God expects us to recognize certain facts of creation as obvious (e.g., Romans 1:18ff).
 This is because he has built into us at least two intuitions which can be straightforwardly applied to mankind itself:

 i.
-Design follows teleology
+Form follows function

 It isn’t terribly difficult to see how this works with regard to men and women’s roles; you just have to be willing to notice it.
 The fact that, generally speaking, God created men with strong muscles and agonistic instincts, while he created women with weaker muscles and conciliatory instincts, is neither an incidental curiosity, nor a hurdle for women to overcome in their struggle for equality.
 The fact that men respond to sudden stress with anger and aggression, while women respond with fear and flight, [ Daniel Dashnaw, Startling Differences Between Men and Women (February 2017).] is not an odd quirk to be corrected; it is a central reason to believe that men were created for combative roles and women were not.
 God created Adam to exercise dominion by going out and subduing the world piece by piece.
-Adam needed a helper, not because he required backup in this agonistic task, but because the task itself was pointless if there was no one to then stay in each subdued area to make it home.
+Adam needed a helper, not because he required backup in this agonistic task, but because the task itself was pointless if there was no one to then stay in each subdued area to fill it and make it home.

 Not being a woman, I can only observe the effects that adopting masculine roles has on women.
 It’s all rather theoretical.
 I therefore think it’s valuable to get a woman’s personal perspective on this, to help drive the point home more forcefully.
 One Reformed woman kindly shared with me her frank and eye-opening testimony of how military and police work badly damaged her femininity. [ Nicole Leaman, Why One Woman Quit the Police Force on The Reformed Conservative.]
 It’s worth reading.